bennwitt/bennwitt/README.md

 I build **human-centered AI systems** that blend my service delivery and operations background with modern AI.
 My focus is not on hype, but on **practical tools** that integrate seamlessly into real workflows:

-- **Document & Language Intelligence** → Transforming messy inputs (scanned docs, creative copy, campaign assets) into structured insights with tools like **MUSE** and **CopyThat**.
+- 📄 **Document & Language Intelligence**
+   - **OCR & Parsing** → Transform scanned docs, creative copy, and campaign assets into structured datasets.
-- **Predictive Monitoring** → Surfacing drift and anomalies from logs, metrics, and telemetry through systems like **HOLA** (Holistic Log Analyzer) and **MMS** (monitoring service for encoders, servers, and worker queues).
+   - **Compliance-Ready** → Designed for traceability and auditability (21 CFR Part 11 mindset).
+   - **MUSE + CopyThat** → Analyze tone, style, and effectiveness, generating insights and iterations for operators and creatives.
+   - **Context Preservation** → Maintains structure and metadata for accurate retrieval and reuse.

+- 📊 **Predictive Monitoring**
+   - **HOLA (Holistic Log Analyzer)** → Centralizes telemetry, logs, and metrics using ELK for drift detection and anomaly surfacing.
+   - **MMS (Monitoring & Metrics Service)** → Tracks encoders, servers, and worker farm queues to ensure uptime in high-visibility, client-facing environments.
+   - **Ops Discipline** → Designed with escalation workflows in mind — proactive instead of reactive.
+   - **Resilient by Design** → Patterns and anomalies surfaced early to prevent outages and failures.

+- 🧠 **Operational RAG**
-- **Operational RAG** → Embedding-aware semantic search and knowledge retrieval that scales across complex environments.
+   - **Semantic Search** → Embedding-aware retrieval across sprawling, enterprise-scale knowledge bases.
+   - **Context Injection** → Enhances workflows and decision-making with just-in-time relevant knowledge.
+   - **ArangoDB Stack** → Vector search + graph connections to capture relationships between concepts, not just keywords.
+   - **Scales with Ops** → Built to run alongside enterprise platforms (SAP, ELN/LIMS, Azure).

+- 🎨 **Multimodal Analyzers**
+   - **Image + Text + Layout** → Correlates design features with performance and audience behavior.
+   - **Campaign Intelligence** → Evaluates creative assets based on tone, composition, and impact.
-- **Multimodal Analyzers** → Linking image, text, and layout into meaningful outcomes, from creative performance signals to scientific or operational insight.
+   - **Cross-Domain Fit** → Equally applicable to creative ops, scientific publishing, or operational documents.
+   - **Pattern Recognition** → Surfaces signals humans might miss, while leaving interpretation to the operator.

+- 🎥 **Video Intelligence**
-- **Video Intelligence** → Using systems like **SCENE** to transcribe, segment, and analyze long-form content for structure, summaries, and story arcs.
+   - **Segment & Structure** → Breaks down long-form content into chapters, summaries, and story arcs.
+   - **Searchable by Anything** → Query videography by **shot types, emotions, tone, metaphors, concepts, and ideas**.
+   - **Entity & Sentiment Aware** → Uses **NER + sentiment analysis** to tag who, what, when, where, and why.
+   - **Semantic Understanding** → Surfaces context, emotion, and narrative flow — not just words.
+   - **Conversational Access** → Interactive natural language search engine that lets anyone **ask and find anything in any frame, image, or video.**

-In short: I design AI to **fit into enterprise contexts**, not fight against them — so it runs alongside existing systems, workflows, and human judgment.
+👉 In short: I design AI to **fit into enterprise contexts**, not fight against them — running alongside existing systems, workflows, and human judgment.

 ---